i3dsymposium/i3dsymposium.github.io/2025/papers.md

 This year, we continue a track record of excellence with 20 high-quality papers selected by the international paper committee for publication and presentation at the conference.

-Conference papers will be published in <a href="https://dl.acm.org/loi/pacmcgit" target="_blank">PACM CGIT</a> close to the conference.
-Check this page periodically, or use <a href="https://www.hongkiat.com/blog/detect-website-change-notification/" target="_blank">a web page monitoring tool</a>, to check this page for updates.
+Conference papers have been published in <a href="https://dl.acm.org/toc/pacmcgit/2025/8/1" target="_blank">PACM CGIT</a>.

 {% if page.temporary_session_order -%}
 Sessions are not in the order they will be scheduled, check back later when the final program is published!